Year 12 Drama Units 3 and 4

 - explore your capacity as a solo practitioner

-- explore and shape the dramatic potential of a stimulus
+- research the dramatic potential of stimulus material

 - learn and apply play-making techniques